squid-cache/squid-cache.github.io/Features/Authentication.rst

 == How does Proxy Authentication work in Squid? ==

-''Note: The information here is current for version 2.5.''

 Users will be authenticated if squid is configured to use ''proxy_auth'' ACLs (see next question).